 Late filing of return.
 A REIT that does not file its tax return by the due date, including extensions, may be penalized 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
 The minimum penalty for a return that is over 60 days late is the smaller of the tax due or \$100.
 The penalty will not be imposed if the REIT can show that the failure to file on time was due to reasonable cause.
 REITs that file late must attach a statement explaining the reasonable cause.
 Late payment of tax.
-A REIT that does not pay the tax when due generally may be penalized $\frac{1}{2}$ of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
+A REIT that does not pay the tax when due generally may be penalized 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
 The penalty will not be imposed if the REIT can show that the failure to pay on time was due to reasonable cause.

 Trust fund recovery penalty.
 This penalty may apply if certain excise, income, social security, and Medicare taxes that must be collected or withheld are not collected or withheld, or these taxes are not paid.
-These taxes are generally reported on:
+These taxes are generally reported on: • Form 720, Quarterly Federal Excise Tax Return;

-- Form 720, Quarterly Federal Excise Tax Return: - Form 941, Employer's Quarterly Federal Tax Return; - Form 943, Employer Annual Federal Tax Return for Agricultural Employees; or - Form 945, Annual Return of Withheld Federal Income Tax.
+• Form 941, Employer's Quarterly Federal Tax Return;

+• Form 943, Employer Annual Federal Tax Return for Agricultural Employees; or

+• Form 945, Annual Return of Withheld Federal Income Tax.

 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to have been responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
 The penalty is equal to the unpaid trust fund tax.
-See the Instructions for Form 720, or Publication 15 (Circular E), Employer's Tax Guide.
+See the Instructions for Form 720, or Publication 15 (Circular E), Employer's Tax Guide, for details, including the definition of responsible persons.